schenlap/winwing_fcu/documentation/README.md

 |--------|---------|----------|---------|----------|---------|----------|----|---|----------|----------|---------|----------|---------|
 | 0x02 | 0xf0 | 0xbe | 0x00 | 0x00 | 0x03 | 0x49 | x | x | 0x00 | 0x00 | 0x00 | 0x00 | 0x00 |

+A winwing device is a logic group of components.
+Cmd/Data controls are only applied to component.
 A winwing device has many components. for example:
 ```
 F18_GRIP:
   - WINWING_JOYSTICK_BASE1